charlesll/water-speciation-magma/README.md

 A working fortran compiler.
 We suggest using gfortran, tested on Mac and Linux.
 It works well with this software!

+# How to use

+Download the repository, and use the provided example input file.
+It first requires compilation of the FORTRAN source, then running the compilated software.

-# Compilation
+## Compilation

 To create the program, with gfortran, in the terminal on Linux or MacOS:

 `$ gfortran waspecCLL.f90 -o waspec.o`

-# Running the software
+## Running the software

 The software takes an input file, waspec.in, which contains the compositions of interest.